Genetic counseling: Australia & New Zealand

-There are an estimated 430 GCs and trainees in Australia and New Zealand, where genetic counseling is a patient-centered, psychotherapeutic process.
-In order to practice as a GC, individuals must first attain a recognized Master's degree, after which time they can practice as an Associate.
-Then, following at least two years of supervised practice and successful passing of assessment as set by the Australasian Society of Genetic Counsellors' Board of Censors, an individual can then be accredited by the Human Genetics Society of Australasia and registered through the National Alliance of Self Regulating Health Professions as an independent GC.
 Most GCs practice in public or private hospital settings, but roles in private ambulatory care, genomic diagnostic laboratories, industry, and in academia (teaching and research) are becoming increasingly common.
 Both public and private healthcare services are available in Australia and New Zealand.
 Genetic services are offered through the public health system in all states and territories.
-In the public system, genetic testing is paid for by the State Governments when the test is deemed clinically appropriate by the GC and clinical geneticist.
-GCs in private practice may also offer genetic testing, which is largely paid for out-of-pocket by the client/patient.
+In the public system, genetic testing is paid for by the state governments when the test is deemed clinically appropriate by the GC and clinical geneticist.
+GCs in private practice may also offer 'self-funded' genetic testing, which is paid for out-of-pocket by the client/patient.
+Economic modelling commissioned by the HGSA in 2024 found that adding genetic counselling to the Medicare system would produce $2.53 in benefits for every dollar spent on genetic counselling services.
+These benefits are made up of economic and social savings arising from reductions in treatment delays and reductions in premature deaths, and benefits relating to easier access to genetic counselling services.